Main Page Content

 A Transformation: Improving Through the Brockport Experience

 MS in Physical Education Teacher Education with Concentration in Athletic Administration

 "In high school, I was the individual who was somewhat reserved," stated Kevin Burdick.
 Currently, Kevin is a second year graduate student, and will complete a master's degree in athletic administration in May 2013.
 He also is a graduate assistant teaching intermediate swimming as well as intermediate volleyball.

 The college experience has been transformational for Kevin.
-"After being at The College at Brockport for six years, I have most definitely changed for the better in so many facets of my life," said Kevin.
+"After being at SUNY Brockport for six years, I have most definitely changed for the better in so many facets of my life," said Kevin.
 Since coming to Brockport as an undergraduate student, Kevin has been greatly involved in a number of co-curricular activities that range from the Men's Volleyball Club to his three-year position as a resident assistant, among others.
-His transformation is due not only to his inquisitive and ambitious nature but also to the influence of the faculty and staff at The College at Brockport.
+His transformation is due not only to his inquisitive and ambitious nature but also to the influence of the faculty and staff at SUNY Brockport.

 Kevin credits his close connections at Brockport as influential, giving special recognition to the Office of Residential Life/Learning Communities and Dr. Rikki Cannioto, former professor in the Department of Kinesiology, Sport Studies and Physical Education.

 Kevin describes being resident assistant as a great learning experience saying, "You learn how to handle situations in a way that other students do not."
 His time as a resident assistant helped mold him into the teacher that he is today, "Some of my experiences as a RA directly correlated to teaching," said Kevin.